TeamOpenFIRE/OpenFIRE-Firmware/README.md

 * Samuel Ballantyne, for his SAMCO project which inspired my madness in the first place.
 * Prow7, for improving an already promising project and providing the basis for this madness.
 * Jaybee, for a frame of reference on implementing the feedback additions, and to hopefully act as an OS-agnostic competition for the (I assume) great GUN4IR.
+* The people that have donated and given their thoughts about this silly little obsession I've been working on.
+* The testers that have had to deal with my MAMEHOOKER integration stability bullshit (seriously, it's super appreciated, and I'm so sorry).
 * [My YouTube audience,](https://youtube.com/@ThatOneSeong) for their endless patience as I couldn't help but work on this instead of videos.
 * Emm, for being there when I needed her.
 * And Autism.